Spider-Man 2 (soundtrack): Spider-Man 2: Original Motion Picture Score

 Although the soundtrack contains a portion of Danny Elfman's score, a more complete album of the film music was released as Spider-Man 2: Original Motion Picture Score.
 Tracks 10 and 11 are listed as "Bonus Tracks" as they were not used in the film (John Debney and Christopher Young reworked several cues of the score, in addition to music from the first film being tracked in).
-Score performed by The Hollywood Studio Symphony; conducted by Pete Anthony.
+The score is performed by a 110-piece ensemble of the Hollywood Studio Symphony, conducted by Pete Anthony.